 Incident management.
 Provides that if a vehicle accident occurs on a highway, each vehicle shall be removed to the nearest exit ramp or parking area and also includes the nearest exit ramp or parking area in the definition of "scene of the accident."
-Also makes other technical amendments to increase the effectiveness and efficiency of incident management in the Commonwealth.

 Patrons: Nichols and Fralin